Ioannis Kapodistrias: Return to Greece and the Hellenic State

 Kapodistrias moved to Geneva, where he was greatly esteemed, having been made an Honorary Citizen for his past services to Swiss unity and particularly to the cantons.
 In 1827, he learned that the newly formed Greek National Assembly had, as he was the most illustrious Greek-born statesman in Europe, elected him as the first head of state of newly liberated Greece, with the title of Kyvernetes (Κυβερνήτης – Governor) for a seven-year term.
 A visitor to Kapodistrias in Geneva described him thus: "If there is to be found anywhere in the world an innate nobility, marked by a distinction of appearance, innocence, and intelligence in the eyes, a graceful simplicity of manner, a natural elegance of expression in any language, no one could be more intrinsically aristocratic than Count Capo d'Istria [Kapodistrias] of Corfu".
 Under the aristocratic veneer, Kapodistrias was an intense workaholic, a driven man and "an ascetic bachelor" who worked from dawn until late at night without a break, a loner whom few really knew well.
 Despite his work ethic, Kapodistrias had what the British historian David Brewer called an air of "melancholy fatalism" about him.
 Kapodistrias once wrote about the cause of Greek freedom that "Providence will decide and it will be for the best".

 After touring Europe to rally support for the Greek cause, Kapodistrias landed in Nafplion on 7 January 1828, and arrived in Aegina on 8 January 1828.
 The British didn't allow him to pass from his native Corfu (a British protectorate since 1815 as part of the United States of the Ionian Islands) fearing a possible unrest of the population.
 It was the first time he had ever set foot on the Greek mainland, and he found a discouraging situation there.
 Even while fighting against the Ottomans continued, factional and dynastic conflicts had led to two civil wars, which ravaged the country.
 Greece was bankrupt, and the Greeks were unable to form a united national government.
-Wherever Kapodistrias went in Greece, he was greeted by large and enthusiastic welcomes from the crowds.
+Wherever Kapodistrias went, in Greece, he was enthusiastically welcomed by large crowds.

 Kapodistrias asked the Senate to give him full executive powers and to have the constitution suspended while the Senate was to be replaced with a Panhellenion, whose 27 members were all to be appointed by the governor.
 All requests were granted.
 Kapodistrias promised to call a National Assembly for April 1828.
 But, in fact, it took 18 months for the National Assembly to meet.